rur/good/README.md

 1. No surprises

 `good` is a code-gen tool for adding a web GUI to a Golang project.
+This is a a general purpose scaffold that focuses on being low maintenance over time.
-The scaffold is geared towards integrated apps like admin portals or service dashboards.
-It's a general purpose setup however, with a focus on being low-maintenance over time.
+The bootstrap is geared towards intetgrated apps like an admin portal or service dashboard.

 ### CLI Overview

-These commands support a rapid development flow: generate code and refactor to suit your needs.
+These commands support a quick loop of generating static code that can be refactored to suit your needs, while taking advantage of the Go developer tooling.

 #### Good Scaffold